-We are now gonna shift gears a little bit and instead of looking at the development of a specific body system,
+We are now gonna shift gears a little bit,

+and instead of looking at the development of a specific body system,

 we're gonna look at how the germ cells of the reproductive system

-come into existence in the first place,
+come into existence in the first place.

-and to do so we need to investigate mitosis,
+And to do so, we need to investigate mitosis,

 and meiosis, the process by which genetically dissimilar cells are made from the parents' own cells.

-So the cells of our body proliferate constantly
+So, the cells of our body proliferate constantly to replace dead cells

-and constantly able to adapt to our environment.
+and keep us healthy and constantly able to adapt to our environment.

 The normal sort of division produces exact genetic copies of the cells that the daughter cells come from.

-and if our germ cells were exact copies of our own regular cells,
+And if our germ cells were exact copies of our own regular cells,

-our children would have very little genetic variability from us,
+our children would have very little genetic variability from us.

-but the process of meiosis has several means
+But the process of meiosis has several means

 by which genetic variability are introduced into the process,

 so that when one germ cell combines with the germ cell from another person,

 we get a new and very genetically distinct individual as a result.

-So during early development,
+So, during early development,

 to reach the developing gonads in the genital ridge.

 and have associated with either the testes or ovary, which will be developing there.

 During migration, these germ cells are undergoing mitosis

-to create more copies of themselves
+to create more copies of themselves,

 and also beginning to produce true germ cells via meiosis.

-Mitosis is the ?normal? method of DNA replication and creates two daughter cells,
+Mitosis is the "normal" method of DNA replication and creates two daughter cells,

 which are essentially genetically identical to their progenitor cell.